 But this isn’t without risk, and there are certain things you need to know about workers’ compensation insurance exemptions.
 When you aren’t carrying workers’ comp for certain employees, they are not protected by a policy should they get injured at work.
 While you aren’t breaking the law by not having a policy, you are subject to a lawsuit if the injured party feels you are liable for their injuries.

-Every state identifies the parties who are exempt from the workers' compensation insurance requirement.
-You'll want to check with your state's department of workers' compensation to see exactly who qualifies, since it varies from state to state.
+Every state identifies the parties who are exempt from the workers’ compensation insurance requirement.
+You’ll want to check with your state’s workers’ compensation department to see who qualifies since it varies from state to state.

 As a general rule, most states exempt those who are self-employed or independent contractors.
 The thinking here is that the self-employed person is willing to absorb the risk associated with the job and isn’t going to sue themselves in the event of an injury.

 These are some other common types of employees who qualify for exemption in many states:

 There are also exemptions for certain types of comp claims.
 This means that not every injury or illness obtained on the job will be covered if the injury falls under an exemption.

 Certain employees may be exempt from the workers’ compensation insurance requirement.
 Be sure you know the laws for your state and type of business.